You can follow my work here:

 Research Project: "Timing of reproductive onset among female vervet monkeys (Chlorocebus pygerythrus) in wild and human-impacted populations"

-Evan Razdan (2017-2018), UROP, Field Assistant #BUvervets17
+Evan Razdan, B.S.
+Biology with a Specialization in Behavioral Biology (2017-2018), UROP, Field Assistant #BUvervets17

 Research Project: "Human impacts on food-dependent conflict and body condition in wild South African vervet monkeys (Chlorocebus pygerythrus)"

-Marwa Sayed (2016-2017), UROP, Field Assistant #BUvervets16
+Marwa Sayed, B.A. in Anthropology with a Specialization in Biological Anthropology (2016-2017), UROP, Field Assistant #BUvervets16

 Research Project: "Assessment of a novel method of photogrammetry not requiring lasers in parallel"

-Elizabeth Shelton (2020-2021)
+Elizabeth Shelton, B.S.
+Biology (2020-2021)

-Akshata Shukla (2020-2021)
+Akshata Shukla

-Dillon Travis, UROP, (2015-2016)
+Dillon Travis, B.A.
+Biology with a Specialization in Behavioral Biology UROP, (2015-2016)

 Research Project: "Assessment of 3-dimensional canopy use using GIS in wild lowland woolly monkeys (Lagothrix lagotricha poeppigii)"